 10) The distributor sales team must have the knowledge and skill set to educate and effectively communicate to the C level executive about emerging technologies and how specific solutions can improve ROI.

 11) To build loyalty and trust, distributors must provide the customer with value-added services.
 This provides a way for distributors to serve as vendor partners and uncover additional opportunities.

-13) Members need to understand and be educated on how to utilize, implement and measure the benefits of online marketing, web technologies and social media as a business development tool.
+12) Members need to develop a strategy to utilize, implement and measure the benefits of web technologies, mobile apps, online marketing and social media as business development tools.

 13) As owners anticipate the transition of their businesses, they must be prepared with a succession plan.